Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Telecom backbone example

 In order to demonstrate the use of spanning trees to explore multiple mindsets, we consider the practical data acquired in a recent study: the selection of a backbone infrastructure for telecommunication in rural areas \citep{Gasiea2010}.
 This study focused on the use of a structured decision making approach towards selecting the telecommunication infrastructure for the rural areas of developing countries.
 The lack of adequate telecommunications infrastructure in these parts of the world remains a major obstacle for providing affordable services.

 The study considered four options of Fiber-optic cable (G1), Power-line communication (G2), Microwave link (G3) and Satellite communication (G4).
 The authors of this study used AHP and Analytic Network Process (ANP) to structure the problem and acquired the necessary data on preferences and assessments from key stakeholders.
-The criteria used to compare these alternatives were grouped into six major categories including technical, infrastructural, economic, social, regulatory and environmental factors.
-These categories and their constituent criteria are presented in Fig. \ref{fig:telecom-ahp}.
+The criteria used to compare these alternatives were grouped into six major categories including (A) technical, (B) infrastructural, (C) economic, (D) social, (E) regulatory and (F) environmental factors.

 The PC matrix, $A_{top}$, acquired for prioritising these six categories (top-level criteria) is shown in Fig. \ref{fig:criteria-top}.
-Although $A_{top}$ is a transitive PC matrix, the estimated vectors produced by the widely used EV method does not preserve the original order of preferences in these judgements.
+Although $A_{top}$ is a transitive PC matrix, the estimated vector produced by the widely used REV method does not preserve the original order of preferences in these judgements.

-The final weights calculated using the EV and GM methods are found to be almost identical, as given in Table \ref{tab:Estimated-weights-final} in normalised form.
-Satellite communication (G4) is considered the most preferred alternative with a weight of 29.95\% (using EV), followed by Microwave (G3) with a weight around 28.34\% (using EV).
+The final weights calculated using the REV and RGM methods are found to be almost identical, as given in Table \ref{tab:Estimated-weights-final} in normalised form.
+Satellite communication (G4) is considered the most preferred alternative with a weight of 29.95\% (using REV), followed by Microwave (G3) with a weight around 28.34\% (using REV).

 Most criteria lie under the \emph{Technical} and \emph{Infrastructure} categories.
 The \emph{Technical} category includes nine criteria whilst the \emph{Infrastructure} category has eight criteria used to compare the alternatives.
 The two PC matrices for the \emph{Technical} and \emph{Infrastructure} categories, $A_{tech}$ and $A_{infra}$, have been found to be intransitive and should be investigated along with $A_{top}$ for their impact on the final result.
 [1]{``#1''}